val-town/val-town-blog/src/content/blog/devstats.md

 That's [Grand Perspective](https://en.wikipedia.org/wiki/GrandPerspective) showing all of the files in `node_modules` as a treemap, with the seven copies of `esbuild` glowing.

-All in all, we spend about 94MB of space storing 7 versions of esbuild, a fact that I figured out using this epic (for me) chain of Linux commands:
+All in all, we spend about 94MB of space storing 7 versions of esbuild and another 3 versions in sub-packages, a fact that I figured out using this epic (for me) chain of Linux commands:

 ```